-Introduction to Women's Gender and Sexuality Studies 3 Credit Hours the historical conditions that give rise to this relationship, by examining writings about women and men and femininity and masculinity, from a range of disciplines that include the cultural, the sociological and the anthropological.
+Introduction to Women's Gender and Sexuality Studies 3 Credit Hours

+This course addresses the relationship between biological sex and the construction of gendered identities.
+As a result, this course deals directly with this relationship, as well as the historical conditions that give rise to this relationship, by examining writings about women and men and femininity and masculinity, from a range of disciplines that include the cultural, the sociological and the anthropological.